Definition of “primary care”; waivers, 15.7, 70.11, 108.3(5), 155.1, amendments to ch 178

 PUBLIC HEALTH DEPARTMENT

-Proposing rule making related to waivers and "primary care" definition and providing an opportunity for public comment
+Rule making related to waivers and "primary care" definition

-The Public Health Department hereby proposes to amend Chapter 15, "Swimming Pools and Spas," Chapter 70, "Lead-Based Paint Activities," Chapter 108, "Medical Residency Training State Matching Grants Program," Chapter 155, "Licensure Standards for Substance Use Disorder and Problem Gambling Treatment Programs," and Chapter 178, "Variances and Waivers of Public Health Administrative Rules," Iowa Administrative Code.
+The Public Health Department hereby amends Chapter 15, "Swimming Pools and Spas," Chapter 70, "Lead-Based Paint Activities," Chapter 108, "Medical Residency Training State Matching Grants Program," Chapter 155, "Licensure Standards for Substance Use Disorder and Problem Gambling Treatment Programs," and Chapter 178, "Variances and Waivers of Public Health Administrative Rules," Iowa Administrative Code.

 Legal Authority for Rule Making